Growing Fruits in Containers – 4 Great Options

 Citrus Trees

-Dwarf apple trees can thrive in containers, and many varieties are self-pollinating, meaning you only need one tree for fruit production.
+Dwarf apple trees can thrive in containers when given enough space and sunlight.
+Many varieties are self-pollinating, meaning you only need one tree to produce fruit.

 strawberry plants in planter with 4 Fruits You Can Grow in Containers text overlay